niimmiish/niimmiish.github.io/_pages/about.md

 -- -- -- --

 # The Early Years
 In college, I wanted to be a professional photographer[^fnote1], capturing people and their lives in their day-to-day environment.
 But as it happened, I became an accidental Math major.
-After a stint as a freelance photographer and TV series editor[^fnote2], I got a Master's in <font color="#c0392b">Industrial Engineering</font> from <font color="#c0392b">Virginia Tech</font>, where I did my [dissertation][3]{: style="color: #343434"} on measuring efficiency of production units using [Data Envelopment Analysis][4].
+After a stint as a freelance photographer and TV series editor[^fnote2], I earned a Master's in <font color="#c0392b">Industrial Engineering</font> from <font color="#c0392b">Virginia Tech</font>, where I did my [dissertation][3]{: style="color: #343434"} on measuring efficiency of production units using [Data Envelopment Analysis][4].

 Oh, and somewhere during this time, I worked as a music transfer specialist and did a crazy amount of urban cycling dodging vehicular traffic.